 I’ve picked my top 10 albums that I loved through my teenage years and show what that music or other people led me to at that time of my life.
 All of these albums were listened to over and over and I went deeper with most, and have seen most perform.
 My appreciation of music begins at 11 when I got my first cassette/radio player.
 I was now able to record chart music from the radio and to play my own music.

 I borrowed this cassette from a friend at school.
+It felt like a I belonged to a sacred society, just for me.
 I loved the loud, but somehow sleazy sound.
 It was satisfying to know I had found something that was not for parents.
 Not that I always realised, the songs were mostly about sex or drugs.
-Although I felt I outgrew them, I did see them live.
+Although I felt I outgrew them, I did go and see them live.
 Led to Red Hot Chilli Peppers and Bon Jovi.